 Installation Summary – Configuration

 You now arrive at the main installation summary screen.
-This is the most important part of the installation as you need to set some configuration settings.
+This is an essential part of the installation as you need to set some configuration settings.
 The guide will run through most of them.
-However, some of these can be skipped if you set the correct language and region as per the previous step.
+However, some can be skipped if you set the correct language and region as per the previous step.

 The main areas you need to be aware of to configure are as follows:

 - User settings

 If you are not happy with the automatic choice, click on the (Keyboard) option to configure the keyboard.

 Next, you can change the region by selecting (+) and adding additional languages.

 Remove or keep the original keyboard language set out, and you can test the keyboard in the mock-up test write window once you are happy to hit (Done) to return to the main screen.

 Language Support Configuration